-This topic describes how to create and manage Linux instances in the Elastic Compute Service (ECS) console.
-In this topic, Apache is configured for an ecs.g6.large instance that runs an Alibaba Cloud Linux 2.1903 LTS 64-bit operating system.
+This topic describes how to create and manage a Linux instance in the Elastic Compute Service (ECS) console.
+In this topic, Apache is deployed on an instance that runs an Alibaba Cloud Linux 2.1903 LTS 64-bit operating system.

-- Create an Alibaba Cloud account and complete the account information.
+Create an account and complete the account information.

 Step 1: Create an ECS instance

 You cannot change the region or zone after the instance is created.
-Proceed with caution when you set this parameter.
-Instance Type
+Proceed with caution.

 Instance types that are available are determined by the region that you select and the resource inventory in the region.